imbus/testbench-vscode-extension/README.md

 # TestBench VS Code Extension

-This Visual Studio Code Extension for TestBench allows you to display the test theme tree and generate robotframework test cases directly within Visual Studio Code.
+This Visual Studio Code Extension for TestBench allows you to:
+- Display the project management tree and the test theme tree, where you can navigate through the tree elements.
+- Generate robotframework test cases from test cycles directly within Visual Studio Code.

 ## Features

-- Display test theme tree down to test cases
+- Display project management tree and test theme tree in separate views
 - Generate robotframework test cases
-- Seamless integration with Visual Studio Code

 ## Requirements

 - testbench2robotframework python library
-- robotframework python library

 ## Installation